Blizzard of Ozz: Composition and recording

-The final track written was "No Bone Movies", which was originally intended to be used only as a B-side but was added to the album in order to give Kerslake a writing credit, as all the other material had been written before he joined the band.
+The final track written was "No Bone Movies", originally intended as a B-side, but it was added to the album to give Kerslake a writing credit, since all the other material had been written before he joined the band.
 Its lyrics were written by Daisley to express his dislike for porn films.
 Keyboardist Don Airey claims that parts of "Revelation (Mother Earth)" as well as the intro to "Mr. Crowley" were written by him in the studio, though he chose to forgo writing credit for these contributions as a favor to Osbourne, who was in dire financial straits at the time.

 "Revelation" discusses climate change, using biblical imagery to criticize humankind's damage towards the planet.
 The instrumental "Dee" was written by Rhoads as a tribute to his mother, Delores.
 "Steal Away (The Night)" was left as the closing track because, according to Osbourne, "I've always liked the idea of ending the album with an uptempo song, like ending the live set with 'Paranoid'."

 Chris Tsangarides was originally hired to produce the album, with Max Norman to serve as studio engineer.
-Osbourne and the band were very unhappy with Tsangarides' production and he was fired and replaced with Norman, who stepped in to complete producing and engineering.
+Osbourne and the band were very unhappy with Tsangarides' production, and he was fired and replaced with Norman, who stepped in to complete production and engineering.
 Norman's production work on Blizzard of Ozz is uncredited, though he did go on to produce all of Osbourne's albums prior to 1986's The Ultimate Sin.